totaro/renderapi-aspnetcore-razorpagesapp/README.md

-Exercise from the Microsoft learning module:
+Exercise from the Microsoft training module:

 # Render API responses in ASP.NET Core Razor Pages

-This module was part of the Microsoft Learning path: "Build AI apps with Microsoft Azure services" that I have compeleted.
+This module was part of the Microsoft Learn Challenge: "Build AI apps with Microsoft Azure services" that I have compeleted.

 # Module content: